davidrobertregan/my-repository/README.md

-I'm practicing my terminal skills
+This is my readme file